-A step up from there, for brushes I’ve actually used, would be the Citadel line of brushes.
+A step up from there, for brushes I’ve actually used, would be the Citadel line of miniature paint brushes.
 I’ve had some mixed luck with them.
 Some of those brushes have held up great where others were ruined way too quickly.

 Also, the previously mentioned Lowell Cornell and Princeton Arts have some decent mid-range brushes as well.

 From Citadel I’ve used the Small Layer Brush and the Medium Layer Brush.
 The small one has held up really well, and I still use it today, where the medium is a bit hit or miss.
 Also, the prices on these are very reasonable.